-I think it's a good example of how in K to 12 we can see those kind of activities as just a trip for the day, being out of school, not necessarily having to work.
+9 I think it's a good example of how in K to 12 we can see those kind of activities as just a trip for 10 the day, being out of school, not necessarily having to 11 work.
 You hear those kind of phrases.
-And so it made me realise, and all of us realise, that by changing where we located the learning we really changed the kind of learning that was validated and legitimated.
-We changed the way that we could think about what's important, and what is learning, and what is knowledge.
+And so it made me 12 realise, and all of us realise, that by changing where we 13 located the learning we really changed the kind of learning 14 15 that was validated and legitimated.
+We changed the way that we could think about what's important, and what is 16 17 learning, and what is knowledge.
 And so it was incredibly successful.
-People continue to talk about it and they continue to raise salmon, even though I'm not there, which is great.
+People continue to talk about it and they 18 continue to raise salmon, even though I'm not there, which 19 20 is great.

-You know, work is good when the idea of the work and the work itself, those ideas carry on.
-It's not about the people.
+You know, work is good when the idea of the

+work and the work itself, those ideas carry on.
+It's not

+about the people.
-MS. FANNY WYLDE: Thank you.
-At this moment

-I would like to maybe draw your attention to some of the
+24 MS. FANNY WYLDE: Thank you.
+At this moment 25 I would like to maybe draw your attention to some of the

 1 materials that you brought, the text with the title 2 "Nourishing the Learning Spirit."
-Can you tell us what is 3 maybe highlight the points of this document?
-4 DR. SYLVIA MOORE: Okay.
-This is an article 5 written by Mi'kmaq educator, Dr. Marie Battiste, who is 6 currently the director of the Centre for Aboriginal 7 Education at the University of Saskatchewan, and certainly 8 someone I've looked to with all the teaching she shares.
-9 And this was published in a magazine called the Canadian 10 Education Association, so it's very accessible language.
-11 And what she talks about is recognizing the 12 gifts, purposes and learning spirit of each individual 13 human.
-She talked about how forced assimilation causes the 14 erosion of the learning spirit, and that there's currently 15 a resurgence of Indigenous knowledge and the importance of 16 bringing that into the schools, bringing those Indigenous 17 voices in history, as I've talked a little bit about 18 before.
-19 One of the things she says, and I just want 20 to read this quote is, 21 "Two Eyed Seeing: [] is to 22 normalize Indigenous knowledge in the 23 curriculum so that both Indigenous and 24 conventional perspectives and 25 knowledges will be available - not just
+Can you tell us what is 3 -- maybe highlight the points of this document?

+DR. SYLVIA MOORE: Okay.
+This is an article written by Mi'kmaq educator, Dr. Marie Battiste, who is currently the director of the Centre for Aboriginal Education at the University of Saskatchewan, and certainly someone I've looked to with all the teaching she shares.
+And this was published in a magazine called the Canadian Education Association, so it's very accessible language.
-1 for Aboriginal people[], who would

-2 be enriched by that effort, but for all

-3 peoples."

-So that idea of two eyed seeing comes from Mi'kmaq Elder Albert Marshall, who says that we have to respect and use the strength of one eye, which is the scientific, western view of the world, with the strength of the other eye, which is the Indigenous view of the world, and that together, respecting both of those and looking through both of those lenses, that all humans will be enriched and human potential will be even greater.

-And at the very end of this article she quotes Parker Palmer, who's also an educator, not Indigenous, and he says we don't think our way into a new kind of living.
+And what she talks about is recognizing the 11 gifts, purposes and learning spirit of each individual 12 human.
+She talked about how forced assimilation causes the 13 erosion of the learning spirit, and that there's currently 14 15 a resurgence of Indigenous knowledge and the importance of bringing that into the schools, bringing those Indigenous 16 17 voices in history, as I've talked a little bit about before.
+18 for Aboriginal people[...], who would 1 be enriched by that effort, but for all 2 peoples."
+3 So that idea of two eyed seeing comes from 4 Mi'kmaq Elder Albert Marshall, who says that we have to 5 6 respect and use the strength of one eye, which is the 7 scientific, western view of the world, with the strength of the other eye, which is the Indigenous view of the world, 8 9 and that together, respecting both of those and looking through both of those lenses, that all humans will be 10 enriched and human potential will be even greater.
+11 And at the very end of this article she 12 quotes Parker Palmer, who's also an educator, not 13 Indigenous, and he says we don't think our way into a new 14 15 kind of living.
 We live our way into a new kind of thinking.
-And it's so important to say that we need to move this forward.
-We need to do this work and change how education is developing curriculum, including Indigenous voices.
+And it's so important to say that we need to 16 17 move this forward.
+We need to do this work and change how education is developing curriculum, including Indigenous 18 voices.
 So, not just think about it, but actually do it.
-And in that doing, people's ideas and understandings will change, which is exactly what happens in education is our thinking and our understanding is shaped.
-So when there isn't Indigenous voice and knowledge and history, that's missed in terms of the shaping and the understanding and the growing of the students.
+19 And in that doing, people's ideas and understandings will 20 21 change, which is exactly what happens in education is our thinking and our understanding is shaped.
+So when there 22 isn't Indigenous voice and knowledge and history, that's 23 24 missed in terms of the shaping and the understanding and the growing of the students.
+25